arun777-re/admin-dashboard/README.md

    admin dashboard for ECommerce website.
-   Technology used: ReactJs, TypeScript, react-icons, react-router-dom, chartjs for data visualization
+   Technology used: ReactJs, TypeScript, react-icons, react-router-dom, chartjs for data visualization.
+   Sass is used for styling